Master of Engineering (Mechanical with Aerospace)

 Fees & scholarships

 Your fees explained

-Domestic students who have completed a Bachelor degree at the University of Melbourne, with a weighted average mark of 65%, are guaranteed a CSP in the Master of Engineering, provided that both the program entry requirements and CSP eligibility requirements are met.
+Domestic students who have completed a Bachelor degree at the University of Melbourne with a weighted average mark of 65% are guaranteed a CSP in the Master of Engineering, provided you meet the pre-requisites and CSP eligibility requirements.

-Domestic students enrolled in a Graduate Degree Package into the Master of Engineering will also receive a CSP.
+Domestic students enrolled in a Graduate Degree Package into the Master of Engineering are guaranteed a CSP.